ibm-icpa-coffeeshop/gitops/README.md

 1. Generate a password and enter the following in your command line `export PASSWORD=<password you created>`.
 The next script will use this variable to generate the certificate.
 1. Create the certificate and key:
 `./tekton/dashboard/generate-tls-certs.sh`
 1. You will need to replace the `tls.crt` and `tls.key` values with the certificate and key that was generated from the previous script.
-Use the following commands to encrypt the files:
+Use the following commands to encode the files to replace the above values with:
    * `echo tekton/dashboard/tekton-key.pem | base64 -w 0`
    * `echo tekton/dashboard/tekton-cert.pem | base64 -w 0`
 1. In the `ingress.yaml` file, substitute `INGRESS_ROUTER_HOSTNAME` with the canonical hostname for the OpenShift ingress router.
 For example: `host: tekton.dashboard.apps.mycluster.myorg.com`.
 This can be found by either: